mvolkmann/blog/src/lambda-calculus.md

 returns the number that precedes a given number.
 For example, the predecessor of 2 is 1.

 TODO: Finish demonstrating that this works.
+It works in your JS code!

 ```text
 (λn (λf. λx. n (λg.λh. h (g f)) (λu.x) (λu.u))) 2